mdn/curriculum/curriculum/2-extensions/8-css-tooling.md

 - Understand the value that CSS frameworks bring — consistency, organization, ready-made components and style guidelines, best practices built in.

-- Understand the problems with CSS frameworks — for small projects they are often overkill (in terms of complexity and file size), new syntax to learn, your sites will start to look like everyone else’s, and they are often hard to override if you want to customize them.
+- Understand the problems with CSS frameworks — for small projects they are often overkill (in terms of complexity and file size), new syntax to learn, your sites will start to look like everyone else's, and they are often hard to override if you want to customize them.

 - Understand the basics of using popular CSS frameworks such as [Bootstrap](https://getbootstrap.com/), [Foundation](https://get.foundation/), or [Tailwind](https://tailwindcss.com/).